In this article

 - You can now copy the new column to your import file (as values so you don't copy the formula).

-If you have address information consolidated into a single field, you may want to split it into sperate columns, so that when you import it, it will be in the correct place.
-This process may only work if you have a common character splitting up the address details, for example, a comma.- In Excel, highlight the address row you would like to split.
+If you have address information consolidated into a single field, you may want to split it into separate columns, so that when you import it, it will be in the correct place.
+This process may only work if you have a common character splitting up the address details, for example, a comma.

 - From the Data tab, select Text to Columns.